Generate leads by opening the gates to good content

 The majority of B2B content to generate leads is gated, meaning to get access to information, users must submit some of their personal details.
 But is this the best approach?
 Consider that once you’ve put the final touches on a white paper or a case study and you’re ready to unleash it on the world, putting it behind a gate could reduce its download rate by about 95 per cent.
 That might be fine if you already have a profile in your market, like IBM or Cisco.
 But what if you’re in the middle of rebranding or just starting to put yourself out there as an expert?
 Wouldn’t it be more important to create meaningful touchpoints and get the word out about your services or solutions to as many people as possible, rather than just lock it up and hope the downloads happen?

-A one-two punch for generating leads
+A one-two punch that will generate leads

 While gated content remains a mainstay of B2B lead generation marketing, some experts believe a one-two punch works better.
 Real-Time Marketing and PR author David Meerman Scott suggests companies offer one of their best pieces of content ungated and at the end of it list a secondary and equally compelling offer.
 The idea is that if you show customers the kind of expertise you can provide, they will want more.
 If you immediately ask for emails and info before providing any information, you’re setting up an adversarial relationship that is a turn-off for most people.